tl-its-umich-edu/spanish-placement-exam/README.md

 by SPE it should run fine in Docker on a laptop or from the command line or in an IDE.

-The code expects a mail server to be available.
-A mail server is available in the UM OpenShift environment.
+The script expects a mail server to be available.
+A debug mail server is available in the UM OpenShift environment.
 When running outside OpenShift a debug mail server can be started with the command:

 <code> python -m smtpd -d -n -c DebuggingServer localhost:1025 & </code>

 Verify that the local profile for application-???.properties has the proper mail server host and port.

-It is possible to configure SPE to independently read / write to files instead using the ESB.
+The IO implementation is configurable so it is possible to configure SPE to read and/or write to files instead of the ESB.
 This is useful for testing since we have very limited control of the systems on the other side of the ESB.
 See the properties files for examples.

 # Development Scripts
-The *bin* directory contains the script *runDockerSPE.sh*.
-It will use Docker to build and run a local instance of SPE.
-See the script to see how this is configured by default.
-This is only used for local development so the documentation is sparse.
+The *bin* directory contains bash scripts to build and run SPE from the command line or using Docker.
+Refer to the existing OpenShift projects for OpenShift configuration.
+IDE configuration depends on the IDE.

 # Testing
 The application profile properties files can be very helpful for debugging.